Do You Have Detergent Build-up in Your Cloth Diapers?

 Pretty quickly Emma found what looked to be an awesome resource, the Fluff Love University (FLU) Detergent Index, which gave her an almost complete list of detergents, told her which were good and which were bad, and even gave her the amount to use for each detergent listed.

 Emma was impressed with all the work that went into that site and the attention to detail.
 She also wanted to prove all of her naysayers wrong.
 Determined to succeed, she followed the FLU instructions to the letter.
-This is why Emma was so confused when her diapers began to stink (badly) and her baby is started to get rashes.
+This is why Emma was so confused when her diapers began to stink and her baby started to get rashes.

 A lot of the advice cloth diapering beginners get online around washing cloth diapers today, especially on Facebook, leads to detergent residue buildup problems.
-Advice like:

 So, Do You Have Detergent Build-Up in Your Cloth Diapers?